-- The limit price of the order is changed, or - a market order is modified to become a limit order or vice versa, or - the total order quantity is increased.
+- the limit price of the order is changed, or - a market order is modified to become a limit order or vice versa, or - the total order quantity is increased. - the stop price of a stop order, a trailing stop order, or an OCO order is modified.